-The course comprises a number of modules, each 7.5 credits, of which Scientific Methods and Statistics, 7.5 credits, is obligatory.
-Students are required to choose 3 other course modules.
+The course comprises a number of modules, each 7.5 credits.
+Students are required to choose 4 course modules.
+None may be the same as read in Psychology II, 30 hp, with the exception of the Special work-module, which then must be conducted in a different area than that studied in Psychology II.
 A selection of the following modules is given each semester.
 Admission to some modules is limited.
-The modules are: